ayush-jadaun/Doodlebot/README.md

 ## Getting Started

-1. **Fork and Clone the Repository:**
+1. **Clone the Repository:**
    - Fork this repository to your GitHub account.
    - Clone the repository to your local machine:
    ```bash
    git clone https://github.com/your-username/your-repo-name.git
    ```

 2. **Update File Directories:**
-   - Open the project files and update the image directories or any other necessary file paths as required for your setup.
+   - Modify file directories in the project if necessary, especially the paths for images or other required resources.

-3. **Run the Project:**
+3. **Run the Python Project:**
-   - Navigate to the project directory and run the main script (replace `main.py` with your entry file if different):
+   - For pattern detection, run the main Python script:
    ```bash
    python doodle.py
    ```
+   - The program will prompt you to choose an input source:
+     - **I**: Use an image file from the `images` folder.
+     - **C**: Use the live camera feed.

 ## How It Works

 1. **Image Acquisition:**
-   The bot captures images or video frames using an attached camera.
+   The bot captures images from a live camera feed or a stored image file.
 2. **Preprocessing:**
-   The acquired images are processed using OpenCV and NumPy for filtering, edge detection, and other enhancements to prepare for pattern identification.
+   Captured images are resized and processed using OpenCV and NumPy to enhance feature detection.

-3. **Pattern Recognition:**
+3. **Marker Detection and Pattern Recognition:**
-   The preprocessed images are compared against a predefined dictionary of patterns.
-If the marker is detected, the relevant pattern is identified.

-4. **Drawing Patterns:**
-   Based on the detected pattern and marker position, the bot dynamically draws the corresponding pattern on the ground.
+   The OpenCV ArUco module detects markers, whose positions are used to generate movement instructions for drawing patterns.
+4. **Output and Visualization:**
+   The processed image displays the detected markers along with drawn patterns.
+Movement instructions are printed to the console.

+## Arduino Integration

+An integral part of the project is the Arduino sketch, now named **bot.ino**, which controls the doodle bot.

+### Hardware Setup:
+- Two DC motors controlled by a motor driver (e.g., L298N).
+- Standard pin configurations are used in **bot.ino**.
+- Preprogrammed directions can be set within **bot.ino** to automate movement, or the bot can receive live Serial commands from the Python script.

+### Uploading **bot.ino**:
+1. Open the **bot.ino** file in the Arduino IDE.
+2. Connect your Arduino to your computer.
+3. Select the appropriate board and COM port.
+4. Upload the sketch.

+### Python to Arduino Communication:
+The Python script sends movement instructions (e.g., "Move Right", "Move Left") via serial communication to the Arduino.
+The Arduino sketch reads these commands and executes the corresponding motor movements (optimized for a 90° turn).

 ## Customization
-- **Dictionary Updates:**
-  If the bot does not correctly identify patterns for your chosen image, update the dictionary values in the source code accordingly.
+- **Dictionary Updates:** Modify or update the internal pattern dictionary in the code if marker detection needs tuning.

-- **Parameter Tuning:**
+- **Parameter Tuning:** Adjust thresholds and filters in OpenCV to accommodate different lighting or environmental conditions.
-  Modify OpenCV parameters such as thresholds and filters to optimize performance based on your specific hardware and environmental factors.
+- **Input Source Options:** Toggle between a stored image and a live camera feed at runtime.

 ## Troubleshooting
-- **Library Installation Issues:**
-  Ensure that all required libraries are installed and updated.
+- **Library Installation:** Ensure `numpy` and `opencv-contrib-python` are installed properly.

-- **File Directory Problems:**
-  Verify that the file directories in your code are correctly pointing to the actual locations of your images and other resources.
+- **File Path Errors:** Verify that all paths in the code correspond to the correct locations of your images and other resources.

-- **Environmental Factors:**
-  Adequate lighting and a stable camera setup are essential for accurate pattern detection.
+- **Camera Access Issues:** Ensure that the camera is properly connected and has the necessary permissions.
+- **Arduino Communication:** Confirm that the correct COM port and baud rate (9600) are set in your Python script for serial communication with the Arduino.

 ## Contributing
 Contributions are welcome!
-Here’s how you can contribute:
+To contribute:
 1. Fork the repository.
-2. Create a feature branch (e.g., `git checkout -b feature/YourFeature`).
+2. Create a branch (e.g., `feature/YourFeature`).
-3. Make your changes and commit them (e.g., `git commit -am 'Add new feature'`).
+3. Commit your changes (e.g., `git commit -am 'Add new feature'`).
-4. Push your branch and open a pull request detailing your changes.
+4. Push your branch and open a pull request describing your changes.

 Happy coding and happy pattern tracing!